frederic-perez/AmE-dictionary/data/dictionary.md

 __specificity__ _n_ The ability of a test to correctly identify people without the disease.
 __specifics__ _n_ _The new project lacks many specifics at this point, including a detailed timeline and budget._
 __specimen__ _n_ _An adequate nasopharyngeal specimen._
-__specious__ _adj_ :four: /SPEE-shuss/ __1__ Having deceptive attraction or allure. _The new streamlined design of the phone is specious: it may look new, but its innards are the same, offering no new capabilities or improvements._ __2__ Having a false look of truth or genuineness. _The suspect insisted he was telling the truth, but the detective felt his statements were specious._ _Specious argument._
+__specious__ _adj_ :five: /SPEE-shuss/ /ˈspiːʃəs/ __1__ Having deceptive attraction or allure. _The new streamlined design of the phone is specious: it may look new, but its innards are the same, offering no new capabilities or improvements._ __2__ Having a false look of truth or genuineness. _The suspect insisted he was telling the truth, but the detective felt his statements were specious._ _Specious argument._
 __speck__ _n_ :two::hammer: _A speck of blood._
 __speckle__ _v_
 __speckled__ _adj_ _Speckled hen._